sslotsky/apothecary/README.md

   ...
 ```

-Notice in the last line above: when we dispatch an async action, it returns a promise that we could chain to pop up
+Notice in the last line above: when we dispatch an async mutator, it returns a promise that we could chain to pop up
 a toast notification or something similar.

-#### Splitting Actions
+#### Splitting Mutators

-If your state tree gets fairly deep, it's much easier to define an action that only works on a small subtree, or even
+If your state tree gets fairly deep, it's much easier to define a mutator that only works on a small subtree, or even
 a leaf, of the application state.
 If you're using a plain JavaScript object to represent your state, you can do that by
 drilling into the application state with the `split` function.
 Simple example: